Sprint (running): History

-The first 13 editions of the Ancient Olympic Games featured only one event—the stadion race, which was a sprinting race from one end of the stadium to the other.
+The Ancient Olympic Games were begun in 776 B.C.
+The first 13 editions featured only one event—the stadion race, which was a sprinting race from one end of the stadium to the other.
 The Diaulos (Δίαυλος, "double pipe") was a double-stadion race, c.
 400 m, introduced in the 14th Olympiad of the ancient Olympic Games (724 BC).